If you have any further questions regarding LEED credentials, please contact CaGBC Education.

 Q: How do I register for and write the exam(s)?

-You will be prompted to create a USGBC profile or login to your existing account in order to submit your application, which is a web-based form.
-You will complete the application and then pay the applicable exam fees (in U.S. dollars) to submit.
-You will receive an on-screen and email notification to confirm that your application was successfully submitted.
+You will be prompted to create a USGBC profile or login to your existing account in order to register for the exam.
+You will need to pay the applicable exam fees (in U.S. dollars) and you will receive an on-screen and email notification to confirm that your exam registration was successfully submitted.

-Each notification will include a link to Prometric's online scheduling system where you may register for your exam.
-Prometric test centres are located across Canada and you may choose the location, date and time that is convenient for you, up to three months in advance.
-The exact address of the Prometric test center in your city/province can be found on by visiting their website here.
+Each notification will include a link to Prometric Testing Centers' online scheduling system where you may register for your exam.
+Prometric centres are located across Canada.
+You may choose the location, date and time that is convenient for you, up to three months in advance.
+The exact address of the Prometric test center in your city/province can be found on the Prometric website.
 You will have to select an exam in order to view the test centres.
+When asked who the test sponsor is, enter: GBCI.

-You can find a step-by-step guide to the exam applications in the LEED®v4 candidate exam handbooks which are available as free downloads from the USGBC website here.
+You can find a step-by-step guide to the exam applications in the LEED#top v4 candidate exam handbooks which are available as free downloads from the USGBC website.

 Q: Which exam should I write?

-The Green Associate is suitable for those who do not have the level of technical experience on a LEED registered and/or certified project required to earn the LEED AP.
-The Green Associate can also be a standalone credential for industry professionals who are not likely to be a regular member of the decision-making team for a LEED project.
+The Green Associate is suitable for those who do not have the level of technical experience on a LEED registered and/or certified project recommended to earn the LEED AP.
+The Green Associate can also be a standalone credential for industry professionals who are not likely to be a regular member of the decision making team for a LEED project.
+Anyone wishing to write a LEED AP with Specialty exam must first pass the LEED Green Associate exam.

-The LEED AP with specialty is intended for individuals who are able to demonstrate active, ongoing participation on a LEED registered and/or certified project in a leadership or management role.
+The LEED AP with Specialty is intended for individuals who are able to demonstrate active, ongoing participation on a LEED registered and/or certified project in a leadership or management role.
+Please note that you MUST pass the Green Associate exam prior to attempting a LEED AP with Specialty exam.

 Q: Do I have to write the LEED Green Associate exam first?